Laura10101/kitten-calculator/README.md

 ![Colour Palette](https://laura10101.github.io/kitten-calculator/assets/img/documentation/readme/colour-palette.png)

 ### Typography
 Ease of use was the primary consideration for the typography.
-For this reason, text was kept black and ……………………………..XXXXXXXXX font was used.
+For this reason, text was kept black.
+Arial was used as the primary font, with Helvetica as the web-safe font and Sans-sarif as a fallback font.
+This ensured that the typography was simple and easy to read so that users could navigate the application easily.

 ### Imagery
+Providing users with a visual representation of the different cat traits was a key feature to make the application more intuitive for the target users.
+The images used to represent the different traits were a critical part of the design.
+I considered using photographs but it would have been almost impossible to find photographs that had enough continuity of style to provide a consistent user experience, which was vital for the flow of the application.
+After some research, I decided on using illustrations in a cute, slightly manga-inspired style.The images were commissioned by me, and paid for with a full licence for commercial use so I am the owner of these images.

-It was important to keep the background simple, without being boring.
-So I chose to create a gradient in the website colour palette.
-This allowed me to add some interest to the background, in line with the cute/cartoon/retro feel of the theme, whilst maintaining a simple feel that would not distract from the application.
-I used Colorzilla for this: Ultimate CSS Gradient Generator - ColorZilla.com.
+It was important to keep the background simple without being boring so that it did not distract from the functionality.
+To achieve this, I chose to create a gradient in the website colour palette.
+This allowed me to add some interest to the background, in line with the cute, cartoon, retro feel of the theme, whilst maintaining a simple feel that would not distract from the application.
+I used [Colorzilla's Ultimate CSS Gradient Generator](https://www.colorzilla.com/gradient-editor/) for this.

-This project took a lot of time to construct and test the back end.
-As a result, I had to prioritise functionality and testing in order to get the calculator working properly in the timeframe.
-If I had more time I would go back to the front end design and make it a little slicker and more modern by playing around with the colour placement.

-The images used to represent the different colours of cat were a critical part of the design, and there is more detail on the decision making framework for this in the section above.
-The images were commissioned for me, and paid for with a full licence for commercial use so I am the owner of these images.

 ### Wireframes
 These wireframes were produced at the very beginning of planning the project.
 There have been some changes to the design since they were done.
 The most notable change is that there is now an image of a cat at the top of the page which represents the parent cat that the user is currently creating or inputting.
 This image changes as the user inputs the different colours/patterns.
 I felt this was an important addition to the application to make it more interactive but also to allow users with little to no knowledge of feline genetics to use the application.
 Users can simply look at the image they are ‘building’ and instantly know whether that image is representative of the cat they have in mind.
 This visual representation allowed me to remove the need for written explanatory notes, which has made the application a lot simpler and more visually pleasing.